 - Roast in oven for 20 minutes, stirring throughout.

 - Place the remaining ingredients in a high power food processor or blender and blend until smooth.
 If mixture is too thick for blending, feel free to add small amounts of water until desired consistency is formed.

 - Enjoy with your favourite Low-FODMAP veggies like broccoli or carrots!

-- don’t want the red pepper flavour?
-Sub the olive oil for garlic flavoured olive oil and add 2 Tbsp fresh or dried dill for lemony-dill hummus!
+- Don’t want the red pepper flavour?
+Sub the olive oil for garlic-infused olive oil and add 2 Tbsp fresh or dried dill for lemony-dill hummus!